Revenue from Contracts with Customers – Software Industry

 Additional resources are available on BDO's Revenue Recognition Resource Center, including an in-depth publication with examples and practical considerations.

-For questions related to matters discussed above please contact Adam Brown, Ken Gee, or one of our industry contacts, Aftab Jamail, Hank Galligan or Wendy Kim.
+For questions related to matters discussed above please contact Adam Brown, Ken Gee, or one of our industry contacts, Aftab Jamail, or Hank Galligan.

 1 A “public entity” is one that meets the definition of a “public business entity” in the ASC Master Glossary, as defined in ASU 2013-12.
 Under ASU 2014-09, “not-for-profit” entities that have issued (or are conduit bond obligors for) certain securities will apply the same effective date as public business entities.
 Employee benefit plans that file or furnish financial statements with the SEC are also considered public.
 All other entities are considered “non-public” under the new revenue recognition standard.